Słupsk: Theatres

 In the 1970s the Tęcza Theatre collaborated with the Arcadia Theatre from Oradea, Romania.
 This partnership ended after 1989 for political reasons.

 Cinemas

 At one time Słupsk had five functioning cinemas, but only one, which belongs to the cinema chain Multikino remains open today, which is located in the Jantar Shopping Centre.
 There is also a small specialist cinema called "Rejs" on 3 Maja street.
 There was a cinema called 'Milenium', which has now been replaced by the Biedronka chain of supermarkets.

 Economy

 Słupsk has a developing economy based on a number of large factories.
 The footwear industry has been particularly successful in the region, expanding its exports to many countries.

 The Scania commercial vehicles plant also plays a very significant role in Słupsk's economy, generating the highest revenue out of all companies currently based in Słupsk.
 Most of the buses currently manufactured there are exported to Western Europe.

 Demographics

-Before the end of World War II, the vast majority of the town's population was composed of Protestants.
+Following the medieval Christianization of the region, the vast majority of the town's population was composed of Catholics, then after the Reformation until the end of World War II of Protestants.